jkbredsquiggles/whitelabeldocumentation/chat/Event Setup Instructions.md

 ```
 you can use https://www.uuidgenerator.net/ for a random id, and https://www.epochconverter.com/ to get the current created/lastConnected epoch times.
 Note that the times are strings.

-Then, add any conversations you'd like to the `Conversation` table:
+Then, add any conversations you'd like to the `Conversation` table.
+There will likely be a conversation for the main stage chats (one per?) and for each lounge.
 ```
 {
   "conversationType": "OpenToAll",